Zacatecas (city): Market

-The Mercado Jesús González Ortega second floor.
+Market "Jesús González Ortega".
 The public market was constructed during the Porfiriato.

 On the other side of the cathedral is the González Ortega Market, which was constructed in 1889 and still conserves its original façade.
 Originally, it was a traditional Mexican style market but has since been modernized into a mall with stores selling crafts, silver, leather, Zacatecas wine, antiques, charreada gear, Huichol needlework and regional sweets.
 There are also restaurants which offer regional dishes such as gorditas, asado de boda, pozole verde, pacholes, gorditas rellenas and enchiladas zacatecanas, filled with pork or cheese and covered in a sauce made with poblano, guajillo or ancho chili peppers.
 The interior of the building has two floors with wrought iron columns and the façade is French style fronted by the Plazoleta Goitia.
 Another market for crafts is the Casa de Artesanias in front of the Temple of San Agustín, which sells wool serapes, masks, Huichol figures, wood boxes, ceramics and more.